 In 2021 PLU made more content and production for Gone, Gone Beyond, an hour-long seamless multiscreen and multi-speakered immersive cinema installation which then toured in Autumn 2021 to nyMusikk Oslo, SPILL Festival Ipswich, Attenborough Centre (ACCA) Brighton and London Barbican.
 Vicki also resumed her radio show DO or DIY with People Like Us on the WFMU Summer Schedule.

-2022 sees the solo exhibition “MIND MAPS: The Art of Vicki Bennett” at Sheehan Gallery, Walla Walla, USA from mid-January 2022 (more details shortly), the screening of Gone, Gone Beyond at Gulbenkian Arts Centre, Canterbury UK in April 2022, and the airing of “108” a new 22 hour radio piece by People Like Us on Radio Arts Zone from June 2022.
+So far, 2022 sees the solo exhibition “MIND MAPS: The Art of Vicki Bennett” at Sheehan Gallery, Walla Walla, USA from mid-January 2022 (more details shortly), the screening of Gone, Gone Beyond, and the airing of “108” a new 22 hour radio piece by People Like Us on Radio Arts Zone from June 2022.